carbonplan/blog/posts/soil-protocols-added.md

 In July 2021, we published an [analysis](https://carbonplan.org/research/soil-protocols-explainer) of 14 protocols that certify or issue credits for soil carbon removal.
 Our systematic review of the protocols was also published as an [interactive database](https://carbonplan.org/research/soil-protocols), which we are updating now with the release of this short blog post.

 We originally analyzed publicly available protocols that generate credits for the voluntary carbon market.
-In response to public feedback, we are expanding this database to include three additional protocols that were designed by governments – two protocols from Australia and one from Alberta – but whose credits can also be used by voluntary actors.
+In response to public feedback, we are expanding this database to include three additional protocols that were designed by governments – two protocols from Australia and one from Alberta, Canada – but whose credits can also be used by voluntary actors.

 This blog post summarizes our findings from reviewing the three additional protocols.
-We applied the same four metrics applied in our initial analysis: rigor, additionality, durability and safeguards.
+We applied the same four metrics applied in our initial analysis: rigor, additionality, durability, and safeguards.
 We recommend reading [this article](https://carbonplan.org/research/soil-protocols-explainer) for more details regarding the four metrics and our methods.

 ## Australia measurement protocol